gbdev/gbdev.github.io/website/contributing.md

 - Tests and pipelines must pass.
 If they failed because of something unrelated to the PR (e.g. a link died in the meantime), mention it in the PR thread.
 - If the solution is "sub-optimal" (but still better than the actual implementation) and there are clear possible improvements, mention them and try to collaborate with the contributor, but ultimately prefer merging something sub-optimal than keeping the content stale/inactive.
 An issue can be opened (or kept opened) to report this situation.
+- If there's an ongoing conversation/discussion on a PR/thread, let it continue.
+Don't abruptly merge unless there's a clear consensus among the core maintainers (and approvals).
+- Respect the requests from other maintainers for additional time if they ask for it.

-For disruptive PRs:
+For disruptive (e.g. major and/or breaking changes) PRs:

 - Wait for 2\* maintainers approval
 - Every week of inactivity/staleness, ping maintainers
-- After **5** weeks from last activity, PR is merge-able with only 1 maintainer approval
+- After **2** weeks from last approval, PR is merge-able with only 1 maintainer approval

 For non-disruptive PRs:

-- Wait for 1 maintainer approval and merge it after 5 days
+- Wait for 1 maintainer approval
 - If a maintainer wants to put a veto and to make the PR wait for his/her input after the mentioned period, the "veto" label can be used

 \*if there are at least 2 active maintainers, otherwise 1.